VirtuosoJoel/RubyExcel/README.md

 Make sure all your data types are compatible with Excel first (see Workbook#to_safe_format!)

+RubyExcel should only attempt to require win32ole if one of these methods is called.
+This should make it compatible as a data structure on non-windows systems.

 ```ruby
 #Sample RubyExcel::Workbook to work with
 rubywb = RubyExcel.sample_sheet.parent